nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 This command locks down the versions of a package's dependencies so that you can control exactly which versions of each dependency will be used when your package is installed.
-The "package.json" file is still required if you want to use "npm install".
+The `package.json` file is still required if you want to use `npm install`.

-By default, "npm install" recursively installs the target's dependencies (as specified in package.json), choosing the latest available version that satisfies the dependency's semver pattern.
+By default, `npm install` recursively installs the target's dependencies (as specified in `package.json`), choosing the latest available version that satisfies the dependency's semver pattern.
 In some situations, particularly when shipping software where each change is tightly managed, it's desirable to fully specify each version of each dependency recursively so that subsequent builds and deploys do not inadvertently pick up newer versions of a dependency that satisfy the semver pattern.
-Specifying specific semver patterns in each dependency's package.json would facilitate this, but that's not always possible or desirable, as when another author owns the npm package.
+Specifying specific semver patterns in each dependency's `package.json` would facilitate this, but that's not always possible or desirable, as when another author owns the npm package.
 It's also possible to check dependencies directly into source control, but that may be undesirable for other reasons.